Joseph Hooker: Western Theater

 Hooker's military career was not ended by his poor performance in the summer of 1863.
 He went on to regain a reputation as a solid corps commander when he was transferred with the XI and XII Corps of the Army of the Potomac westward to reinforce the Army of the Cumberland around Chattanooga, Tennessee.
 Hooker was in command at the Battle of Lookout Mountain, playing an important role in Lt.
 Gen. Ulysses S. Grant's decisive victory at the Battle of Chattanooga.
-He was brevetted to major general in the regular army for his success at Chattanooga, but he was disappointed to find that Grant's official report of the battle credited his friend William Tecumseh Sherman's contribution over Hooker's.
+He was brevetted to major general in the regular army for his success at Chattanooga, but he was disappointed to find that Grant's official report of the battle credited William Tecumseh Sherman's contribution over Hooker's.

-Hooker led his corps (now designated the XX Corps) competently in 1864 Atlanta Campaign under Sherman but asked to be relieved before the capture of the city because of his dissatisfaction with the promotion of Maj.
-Gen. Oliver O. Howard to the command of the Army of the Tennessee, upon the death of Maj.
-Gen. James B. McPherson.
-Not only did Hooker have seniority over Howard, but he also blamed Howard in large part for his defeat at Chancellorsville (Howard had commanded the XI Corps, which had borne the brunt of Jackson's flank attack).
-Hooker's biographer reports that there were numerous stories indicating that Abraham Lincoln attempted to intercede with Sherman, urging that Hooker be appointed to command the Army of Tennessee, but Sherman threatened to resign if the president insisted.
+Hooker led his corps (now designated the XX Corps) competently in the 1864 Atlanta campaign under Sherman but when Army of the Tennessee commander James B. McPherson was killed in July during the battles around Atlanta, Sherman appointed XI Corps commander Oliver O. Howard to command the army instead.
+Hooker was offended at this gesture as he outranked Howard and had blamed him for the defeat at Chancellorsville.
+He also had very poor relations with XII Corps commander Henry W. Slocum ever since that battle and Slocum was relieved at being reassigned and sent to command the Vicksburg garrison.
+Sherman did not have a very positive opinion of Hooker and readily accepted his resignation.
+Upon hearing of Hooker's protests at being turned down for army command despite his seniority, Grant remarked, "A major general is only entitled to command of a division."
+Hooker's biographer reports that there were numerous stories indicating that Abraham Lincoln attempted to intercede with Sherman, urging that Hooker be appointed to command the Army of the Tennessee, but Sherman threatened to resign if the president insisted.
 However, due to "obvious gaps" in the Official Records, the story cannot be verified.

 After leaving Georgia, Hooker commanded the Northern Department (comprising the states of Michigan, Ohio, Indiana, and Illinois), headquartered in Cincinnati, Ohio, from October 1, 1864, until the end of the war.
 While in Cincinnati he married Olivia Groesbeck, sister of Congressman William S. Groesbeck.